Sastisfying App Security

 Software development Life Cycle phases via Synotive.com

-During the SDLC it is important to use testing methodologies in the early stages of development that identify and resolve security vulnerabilities quickly, before the application’s release.
-These vulnerabilities can be found on the following websites:
+From the early stages of the SDLC, it is important to use testing methodologies that quickly identify security vulnerabilities in order to remediate them before the application’s release.
+Multiple known vulnerabilities can be found on the following websites:

 OWASP Top Ten Project via owasp.org

-By applying SAST we can detect and avoid most of the security vulnerabilities listed in the previous links' pages.
+By applying SAST, we can detect and avoid most security vulnerabilities listed on the above websites.

 How does SAST work?